Reciprocal Borrowing Agreements

 West Virginia University participates in the OCLC Reciprocal Faculty Borrowing Program which allows faculty members of participating institutions to have library borrowing privileges and on-site access to the collections of some of the most important research libraries in North America.
 This program was developed under the aegis of the Research Libraries Advisory Committee to OCLC and is designed to extend library privileges to faculty members at other research universities.

-Full and Part-time Faculty in good standing with the WVU Libraries with picture I.D. and a library card are eligible to apply for a RFBP card.
+Full and Part-time Faculty in good standing with the WVU Libraries with picture I.D. are eligible to apply for a RFBP card.
 This card will be valid for one year from date of issue and is renewable.

 The membership roster is available in pdf format from OCLC.